SUB30

 Inbound Firewall Rules

-The firewall uses iptables with a default DROP policy on the INPUT chain.
+The firewall uses a default DROP policy on the INPUT chain.
 Only the following traffic is allowed in:

 | Port | Protocol | Purpose |